A Stochastic Quasi-Newton Method in the Absence of Common Random Numbers: Numerical Experiments

 \subsection{Effects of parameters $\kappa$ and $\mu$}

-We remind the reader that in \Cref{sec:synthetic} we defined two parameters $\kappa$ and $\mu$, which directly control the accuracy of both the zeroth-order and first-order oracles and were set as $1$ and $0.01$, respectively, as the defaults in Q-SASS.
+We remind the reader that in \Cref{sec:synthetic} we defined two parameters $\kappa$ and $\mu$, which directly control the accuracy of the zeroth- and first-order oracles with the defaults in Q-SASS set as $1$ and $0.01$, respectively.
 We observed in initial experiments that the effect of varying $\mu$ was relatively inconsequential compared with the effect of varying $\kappa$, so we chose to show several values of $\kappa$ for a fixed value of $\mu$ in \Cref{fig:search}. \Cref{fig:search} shows the performance of Q-SASS in the additive noise setting while varying the $\kappa$ values.
 We again use performance profiles but augment them with data profiles \cite{more2009benchmarking} to illustrate more fully the difference it makes in the Q-SASS solver.

 From the definition of $\kappa$ (recall \cref{eq:first_order}), smaller values of $\kappa$ imply more accurate gradient estimates.
-This amounts to a trade-off in that small values of $\kappa$ should yield a stochastic process that more closely tracks a deterministic quasi-Newton method, thereby likely yielding lower iteration counts, but at the expense of a greater sample count in order to achieve the accuracy required by \cref{eq:first_order}.
+This amounts to a trade-off in that small values of $\kappa$ should yield a stochastic process that more closely tracks a deterministic QN method, thereby likely yielding lower iteration counts, but at the expense of a greater sample count in order to achieve the accuracy required by \cref{eq:first_order}.
 Our takeaway from the experiments summarized in \Cref{fig:search} is that the parameter $\kappa$ should be viewed as our best practical control for managing this trade-off depending on a user's needs.
-This parameter is especially relevant to the trade-off in latency time versus shot acquisition in hybrid quantum-classical computing, studied in \cite{menickelly2022latency}.
+This parameter is especially relevant to the trade-off in latency time versus shot acquisition in hybrid quantum-classical computing that was studied in \cite{menickelly2022latency}.